Every year, the retail industry gets bigger and better and completely different. Thus, our retail trends 2019

 - When the speed of the movement is more important than interactions at checkout, self-checkout can work.
 This is usually the case on busy shopping streets and stores with a huge footfall.

 - When a store is relatively new or does not usually have too many customers, manned checkouts help customers interact fruitfully.
 These interactions can further lead to repeat customers as well.

-- As opposed to fully unmanned checkouts or fully staffed ones, it is important to evaluate what works for each retail outlet and follow that path instead.
+- It is important to evaluate what works for each retail outlet and follow that path instead.